(Updated 6/16/20 to include pricing and technical information on the 2020 Escape plug-in hybrid. Originally posted 7/19/19.)

 Both will use 2.5-liter gas engines, augmented with their respective electric drive systems.

-Ford has said it is aiming for 198 horsepower for the conventional hybrid and 209 hp for the PHEV.
+Ford claims 198 horsepower for the conventional hybrid and 212 hp for the PHEV.

 The Escape Hybrid will use a 1.1-kWh, liquid-cooled lithium-ion battery fitted under the sliding, folding rear seats.
 That’s enough battery, the automaker says, to permit the hybrid to hit 85 mph in all-electric mode.